 Balconette Bras (also called Balcony bras): Balconette Bras are for low cut, sexy looks featuring minimal cups that create a straight line across the bust.
-Wear balconettes with a square neckline or low round-neckline shirt.
+Wear balconettes with a square neckline or low round neckline shirt.

-Demi Bras: Demi bras are bras with smaller-coverage cups, exposing a larger portion of the top of the bust.
+Demi Bras: Demi bras are bras with smaller coverage cups, exposing a larger portion of the top of the bust.
 Demi bras or “Demi cup bras” are ideal for a sexier look because they make breasts look fuller and larger.
 This is achieved by providing lift from below the bust (ideal for lost breast tissue).
 Demi Bras offer sexiness without sacrificing comfort; therefore, they can be worn as an everyday bra.
-Wear a demi cup with your sexy tops or under shirts with low necklines.
+Wear a demi cup with your sexy tops or underneath shirts with low necklines.

 Bandeau Bras: Bandeau (or “bandeaus”) are simple bras made from bands of material around your chest, without wires or cups.
 Bandeau bras do not have back closures, making them ideal for back-revealing tops.
 Wear a bandeau bra under sheer tops, backless tops, low cut tops and low side tanks, as colorful accessories or for support under strapless styles.
 Our Flirtie Bandeau bra has side boning and silicone grips at the edges for extra support and staying power.
 Bandeau bras with a longer band below the bust are sometimes worn as crop tops, or "Bandeau Tops".
 Padded bandeau bras, like our Trenta padded bandeau, give more shape and support for fuller busts.